mal-cul1830/Solutions-ECL-Training/docs/Architecture.md

 5. After compilation, the ECLCC server updates the workunit entry in Dali by adding the DLL
 6. Dali queues the workunit in the Agent queue
 7. Agent executor de-queues and creates an ECL Agent to execute the job
 8. If the ECL Agent executes the program, the ECL Agent updates the workunit entry with the results (scenario a).
-If the ECL Agent determines that it has send it to a Thor cluster, it queues the workunit in the respective Thor's queue (scenario b).
+If the ECL Agent determines that it has to send it to a Thor cluster, it queues the workunit in the respective Thor's queue (scenario b).
 9. The Thor Master de-queues the workunit entry and executes the ECL program
 10. The Thor Master updates the Dali workunit entry with the results of the execution